 On December 19, 2011, Sprint Communications Company L.P. ("Sprint") filed a complaint in the U.S. District Court for the District of Kansas alleging that TWC infringed certain U.S. patents purportedly relating to Voice over Internet Protocol ("VoIP") services.
-A trial began on February 13, 2017.
-On March 3, 2017 the jury returned a verdict of \$140 million against TWC and further concluded that TWC had willfully infringed Sprint's patents.
+At the trial, the jury returned a verdict of \$140 million against TWC and further concluded that TWC had willfully infringed Sprint's patents.
 The court subsequently declined to enhance the damage award as a result of the purported willful infringement and awarded Sprint an additional \$6 million, representing pre-judgment interest on the damages award.
 The Company appealed the case to the United States Court of Appeals for the Federal Circuit where the Company lost the appeal.
-The Company expects to petition the court of appeals for rehearing and continue to pursue its appeal rights.
-In addition to its appeal, the Company continues to pursue indemnity from one of its vendors and has brought a patent suit against Sprint (TC Tech, LLC v.
+The Company filed a petition for writ of certiorari with the United States Supreme Court which was denied on November 4, 2019.
+The Company has now paid the verdict, interest and costs in full.
+The Company continues to pursue indemnity from one of its vendors and has brought a patent suit against Sprint (TC Tech, LLC v.
 Sprint) in the U.S. District Court for the District of Delaware implicating Sprint's LTE technology.
-The impact of the Sprint verdict was reflected in the measurement period adjustments to net current liabilities.
-The Company does not expect that the outcome of this litigation will have a material adverse effect on its operations or financial condition.
-The ultimate outcomes of the appeal of the Sprint Kansas case, the pursuit of indemnity against the Company's vendor and the TC Tech litigation cannot be predicted.
+The ultimate outcomes of the pursuit of indemnity against the Company's vendor and the TC Tech litigation cannot be predicted.
+The Company does not expect the outcome of its indemnity claim nor the outcome of the TC Tech litigation will have a material adverse effect on its operations or financial condition.

-Sprint filed a second suit against Charter on December 2, 2017 in the United States District Court for the District of Delaware.
-This suit alleges infringement of 15 patents related to the Company's provision of VoIP services (ten of which were already asserted against Legacy TWC in the matter described above).
-Charter will vigorously defend this case.
+Sprint filed a second suit against Charter and Bright House Networks, LLC on December 2, 2017 in the United States District Court for the District of Delaware.
+This suit alleges infringement of 15 patents related to the Company's provision of Voice over Internet Protocol ("VoIP") services (ten of which were asserted against Legacy TWC in the matter described above).
+Charter is vigorously defending this case.
 While the Company is unable to predict the outcome of this Sprint suit, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.

 Sprint filed a third suit against Charter on May 17, 2018 in the United States District Court for the Eastern District of Virginia.
 This suit alleges infringement of three patents related to the Company's video on demand services.
-The Company will vigorously defend this case.
-The parties recently agreed to transfer this case to the United States District Court for the District of Delaware.
+The Company is vigorously defending this case.
+The court transferred this case to the United States District Court for the District of Delaware on December 20, 2018 pursuant to an agreement between the parties.
 While the Company is unable to predict the outcome of this litigation, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.